mido/mido/README.rst

 1.1 is the second stable release.

-See CHANGELOG.rst for a full list of changes.
+See docs/changes.rst for a full list of changes.

 Requirements